Local approximation of multipartite quantum measurements: Proof of Theorem

-We choose as our metric on operator space to be the trace norm, $\normm{X}=\Tr{\sqrt{X^\dag X}}$, which for positive semidefinite operators is equal to the trace.
-To prove our results in the next section, we also need to define a distance measure on POVMs.
+We choose as our metric on operator space to be the trace norm, $\left\|{X}\right\|=\textrm{Tr}\left({\sqrt{X^\dag X}}\right)$, which for positive semidefinite operators is equal to the trace.
+To prove our results, we also need to define a distance measure on POVMs.
 From a simplistic perspective, two POVMs will be identical when they share the same set of POVM elements.
 However, there may be cases when the number of elements in the two POVMs differ, so we need to take such a possibility into account.
 This will be important in studying LOCC, for which the number of outcomes grows increasingly larger with the number of rounds, $r$, even while the target measurement for that LOCC protocol may have a relatively small number of outcomes.
-For the LOCC and target POVMs to be identical, then, there would have to be many outcomes from the LOCC protocol that are the same, apart from a positive factor.
-Thus, we recognize that for two POVMs to be identical, each outcome in the first POVM must be proportional to one of the outcomes in the second, and vice-versa.
+For the LOCC and target POVMs to be identical, then, there would have to be many outcomes from the LOCC protocol that are the same, apart from a positive scalar factor.
+Thus, we recognize that for two POVMs to be identical, each outcome in the first POVM must be proportional to one of the outcomes in the second, and vice versa.
 In addition, identification of the two POVMs requires that the combined weights of the two sets of so identified elements must be equal.
 That is, if all proportional elements in the first POVM are added together to reduce each such subset to a single element, and the same is done for the second POVM, then there must be a one-to-one relationship between the elements of the two POVMs, each (reduced) element from the first being equal to the corresponding (reduced) element from the second.
+For simplicity in what follows, when we say measurement $\MC$ consists of outcomes $E_j$, we will assume such a reduction has already been carried out.